microsoft/TeamsMuteButton/README.md

 1. Use the Serial Monitor to check the CPX slide switch status.
 When it is enabled, it will print "Ready to mute!" to the Serial Monitor.
 1. Use the Serial Monitor to check if the pushbutton is getting triggered.
 When it is pressed and read by the CPX, it will print "Pressed" to the Serial Monitor.
 1. Questions or other problems?
 Please open an issue or reach out to us: AskAMaker@microsoft.com

+## Going Further
+* This is simple prototype designed to help you get a mute button up and running as fast as possible.
+Want a more permanent solution?
+Awesome!
+Here are some tips:

+    1. Replace the CPX with a smaller and more robust M0 board, like the [Arduinno Nano 33 IoT](https://store.arduino.cc/usa/nano-33-iot).

+        **Note:** You will need to change the wiring  and add a resistor.
+[Here's a helpful overview](https://www.arduino.cc/en/tutorial/pushbutton).

+    1. Solder wires between the pushbutton and microcontroller, and/or coat in hot glue or epoxy.
+    1. Build an enclosure for the pushbutton and microcontroller, or adhere to the side of your desk.

+* Use the [Microsoft Teams API mute call](https://docs.microsoft.com/en-us/graph/api/call-mute?view=graph-rest-1.0&tabs=http) to write a more complex program that can mute/unmute Teams even if you aren't actively using it!

 Happy Making!